Nintendo Land: Solo attractions

 This attraction is based on the Yoshi series.
-The player uses the stylus on the GamePad touchscreen to draw a trail that guides Yoshi to the finish goal of each level while collecting all the fruit in the area.
+The player uses the stylus on the GamePad touchscreen to draw a trail that guides Yoshi to the goal of each level while collecting all the fruit in the area.
 The fruit is only visible on the TV screen, so the player must use reference points in the level's background to draw the path on the GamePad.
 As the player advances in level, obstacles will appear that take away a life from Yoshi if he is led into one.